How to Clean Your Brain (and Fix Your Life)

 You'll probably come to a sticking point eventually.
 But you can use your subconscious to help you out.

 First, it's very important that you work hard for 3-4 hours on answering your life questions.
-Once your brain starts to hurt or you get stuck on a question, go for a walk (bike ride, showers, or whatever).
+Once your brain starts to hurt or you get stuck on a question, go for a walk (bike ride, shower, or whatever).
 Make it some mindless, but pleasant, activity.

 (Don't go driving your car even if you are going to a park to walk.
 While it may not seem like it, driving takes too much focus and attention.
 Only during mindless activities will your subconscious help you out.
 Plus, driving can be too much of a pleasurable activity, thus a distraction, and will get your brain out of the zone.
 If you are going to walk, just do it in your neighborhood or some place nearby.)